fitzy101/streammon/README.md

 - Implement config file specification, including ability to monitor several streams at once.
 - Provide flag for displaying output of monitored streams.
 - Implement a timeout feature, where the command will be run after waiting for the specified timeout.

+## Known issues
+- Multiple flags will sometimes not be output correctly - ie they'll be missing the parsed line field value.

+# License
+Streammon is licensed under the MIT license.